MOSES-do/reactwithdavegrey/09reactrouterEasypeasyRedux/src/note.md

 # How to install axios
 - npm i axios -S

-# How to install reac-icons
+# How to install react-icons

 - npm i react-icons

+-npm i easy-peasy